How to start

 Tips for using the search and advance search options

-- Use at the end of a word to conduct a wildcard search e.g. politic will search for politics, political, politician etc.
+- Use an asterisk at the end of a word to conduct a wildcard search e.g. "politic*" will search for "politics", "political", "politician" etc.

 - The Clipboard icon appears on all collection description search and browse results.
-If you click on it the result will be added to your Clipboard.
-To view your Clipboard, click on the icon at the top of the page
+If users click on it the result will be added to your Clipboard.
+To view your Clipboard, click on the icon at the top of the page.

-- Search result pages include facet filters to help you narrow your search further.
-They appear on the left-hand side menu (see image below).
+- Search result pages include facet filters to help users narrow their search further.
+They appear on the left-hand side menu.
 By default, only those facets that relate to the results will be displayed - if a facet has 0 or only 1 result, it will not be shown.
 Facets available on collection description search/browse pages can include: